Frenship Independent School District

 Frenship Independent School District is a public school district based in Wolfforth, Texas, United States.

 In addition to Wolfforth, the district serves western portions of Lubbock and southwestern Lubbock County.
 A small part of Hockley County also lies within the district.
-About 9,400 students are enrolled at Frenship ISD.
+As of the 2021-2022 school year, the district had 10,860 students.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Schools

 Frenship ISD has 14 schools; four schools are located in Wolfforth, nine are in the city of Lubbock, and one is in Lubbock County.